A Rather Weak 'Attempt' To Defend

 One):

 stop there.
-For example, when heated, objects change in quality from cold to
+When heated, objects/bodies change in quality from cold to

-warm and then to hot, with no 'nodal' point separating these particular qualitative stages.
+warm and then to hot with no "nodal" point separating these particular

 Moving bodies similarly speed up from slow to fast (and vice versa)

-smoothly from soft to loud, and back again, in a 'node'-free environment.
+from low to high, and then back again in a "node"-free environment.
 In fact, with

 respect to wave-governed phenomena in general, change seems to be continuous